mikechambers/dcli/README.md

 ### Sync your activities

-Next, lets sync all of our activity history to a local database.
+Next, lets sync all of our activity history to a local database and view data.
 This data will be used by other apps, such as dcliah to generate and display stats.

 ```
-$ dclisync --name mesh#3230
+$ dcliah --name mesh#3230
 ```

 Replacing mesh#3230 with your own Bungie name.